platformsh/platformsh-docs/src/gettingstarted/feature-envs/step-8.md

-# Import your own code
+# Developing with Platform.sh: Live Feature Environments

 ## Next steps

-In this guide you created a project using the [CLI](/development/cli.md) and configured your project to run on Platform.sh using a few simple configuration files.
+In this guide you learned how to create and activate live feature environments, test them, and merge them into production safely using [snapshots](/administration/snapshot-and-restore.md).

 Don't stop now!
 There are far more features that make Platform.sh profoundly helpful to developers that you have left to explore.